 # apt-get install amarok [On Debian based systems] # yum install amarok [On RedHat based systems] # dnf install amarok [On Fedora 22+ versions]

-Released in February 2010, Clementine is also a cross-platform software which aimed to solve criticism of many people against the transition of Amarok from version 1.4 to 2.
+Released in February 2010, Clementine is also a cross-platform software that aimed to solve criticism of many people against the transition of Amarok from version 1.4 to 2.

 Clementine can be easily installed by using apt-get or yum package manager as shown: